ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_limitations.md

 The format of API Manager data stored in Cassandra is the same regardless of whether a YAML configuration or an XML federated configuration is deployed.
 {{< /alert >}}

-## Encrypt or change the passphrase of YAML Configuration that contains API Manager configuration
+## Encrypt or change the passphrase of YAML configuration that contains API Manager configuration

 When the default factory API Manager configuration is included in the YAML configuration it cannot be encrypted or re-encrypted.
 This issue occurs because some fields in the factory configuration do not adhere to the cardinality defined in the Entity Store model.

 This issue occurs when the `encrypt` or `change-passphrase` options are used in the `yamles` CLI tool, or when the group passphrase is changed through the `managedomain --change_passphrase` command.

-To workaround this, add values or a `/null` value for the missing fields.
+To workaround this, add value,s or a `/null` value, for the missing fields.

 ## Encrypt or change the passphrase of YAML Configuration that contains environmentalized settings

-When a YAML configuration with environmentalized settings is encrypted or re-encrypted, the resolved values are written into the YAML entity files when encryption completes.
-For example if my YAML policy file has the following content:
+When a YAML configuration with environmentalized settings is encrypted or re-encrypted, the resolved values are written into the YAML entity files after the encryption completes.
+For example, if a YAML policy file has the following content:

 ```yaml
 ---